-- (a) The final approach course should be clearly identifiable, with the primary guidance system or NAVAID unmistakable; - (b) The procedure should clearly indicate which runway the approach serves and indicate which runway(s) circling maneuvers apply to; - (c) Fix naming must be readable and clearly understood.
-Fixes/ waypoints with similar sounding identifiers should not be used in the same procedure. - (d) Areas not to be used for maneuvering must be clearly defined. - (e) Significant terrain features must be displayed on approach charts. - (f) Operations into runways with significant visual illusions, for example, the black hole effect, should be noted.' - (4) Human Memory Considerations.
+(a) The final approach course should be clearly identifiable, with the primary guidance system or NAVAID unmistakable;

+(b) The procedure should clearly indicate which runway the approach serves and indicate which runway(s) circling maneuvers apply to;

+(c) Fix naming must be readable and clearly understood.
+Fixes/waypoints with similar sounding identifiers should not be used in the same procedure;

+(d) Areas not to be used for maneuvering must be clearly defined;

+(e) Significant terrain features must be displayed on approach charts; and

+(f) Operations into runways with significant visual illusions, for example, the black hole effect, should be noted.

+(4) Human Memory Considerations.
 Pilots must be able to extract information quickly and accurately during an instrument approach.
 Multiple tasks complicate the memory process and tend to produce prioritization during stressful phases of flight.
-Workload reduction can be accomplished through methodical chart layout that encourages the pilot to periodically refer to the depicted procedure rather than trying to memorize complex maneuvers. - 6.
-Tolerances.
-The procedure must be safe, practical, flyable, and easily interpreted with an acceptable cockpit workload.
-The resulting flight path must provide the required obstacle clearance from obstructions and terrain.
-Supporting facilities/ systems must meet tolerances of the appropriate chapters of this manual and not contribute to operational confusion.
-The navigation data to be published is correct and provides accurate lateral and vertical guidance as defined by the flight procedure design.
+Workload reduction can be accomplished through methodical chart layout that encourages the pilot to periodically refer to the depicted procedure rather than trying to memorize complex maneuvers.

+6. Tolerances.
+This order contains the policy, procedures, and criteria for flight inspection and certification of air navigation services, instrument flight procedures, and FAA VFR Aeronautical Charts.
+The order applies to the flight inspection of all National Airspace System (NAS) and Department of Defense (DOD) air navigation services and instrument flight procedures.